telliott99/MySwift/chapter1.rst

     Because the ``..<`` and ``...`` operators have two forms each--one that returns a Range and one that returns an Interval--type inference automatically uses the right one based on context.

-Here the type information isn't required, but I wanted to tell the compiler what we want:
+Here the type information isn't required, but I want to tell the compiler what we expect:

 .. sourcecode:: bash